mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 a time.
 So be sure to deinstall the previous driver before installing the one that comes with the tablet you want to use.
-Other operating systems are a bit better about this, but even Linux, where the drivers are often preinstalled, cant run two tablets with different drivers at once.
+Other operating systems are a bit better about this, but even Linux, where the drivers are often preinstalled, can't run two tablets with different drivers at once.

 Interfering software